telerik/kendo-ui-core/docs/AngularJS/introduction.md

 </script>
 ```

-#### Set options in link function
+#### Set Options in Link Function

 As of Kendo UI Q2 2015 release, the timeout initialization of the widgets has been removed.
-To set the options of a widget as part of the link function of a custom directive, use `k-ng-delay` and `timeout`:
+To set the options of a widget as part of the link function of a custom directive, use `k-ng-delay` and `timeout`.

+###### Example

 ````html
 <div id="example" ng-app="KendoDemos">